oriolcervello/Noises-PD/ReadMe.md

 #### lp2_noise :
-generates a low pass filtered noise of 2rst order (decay of 40dB/decade) at the selected cut Freq in an interface mode
+generates a Butterworth low pass filtered noise of 2rst order (decay of 40dB/decade) at the selected cut Freq in an interface mode

 -Inlets: No